davidski/sprintr/README.md

 #### OAuth1.0 Authentication

-Jira’s server edition uses signed Oauth 1.0 authentication.
-You, or your Jira server administrator, will need to create an Oauth endpoint.
+Jira’s server edition uses signed OAuth 1.0 authentication.
+You, or your Jira server administrator, will need to create an OAuth endpoint.
 This endpoint should specify a return url of `http://localhost:1410`.
 As part of the setup process, your administrator will generate an OAuth consumer secret (short text string), a shared secret (short text string), and a